ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 ~~~
 {: .bash}

-Do not close this window, closing it will terminate the server.
-Note the port number (the default is 8888, but if you or another user start a second server, port number will be incremented).
-Note the notebook access token, you will need it to connect to the Jupyter notebook.
+**Do not close this window**, closing it will terminate the server.
+Note the **port number** (the default is 8888, but if you or another user start a second server, port number will be incremented).
+Note the **notebook access token**, you will need it to connect to the Jupyter notebook.

 ### Connecting to Jupyter server